 After you tune your guitar to drop D tuning, take some time to explore the newfound range of your guitar.

 Meanwhile, chords like E minor need to be adjusted.
-Because your low E string is tuned a whole step down (2 frets), you need to compensate for that.
-As a result, a revised E minor chord uses 3 fingers to play the chord as shown below.
+Because your low E string is tuned a whole step down (two frets), you need to compensate for that.
+As a result, a revised E minor chord uses three fingers to play the chord as shown below.

 Drop D Tuning in Alternative Rock